andrefsilveira1/LoadEnv/README.md

 # Go get:
 - Use the prompt `go get github.com/andrefsilveira1/LoadEnv` and import it in the file that you'll use the LoadEnv function
+- Notice that it is recommended use the latest version of `LoadEnv`.
 # Latest:
  V1.0.3